 We have been working for a year now reviving and rebuilding the local family farm outside of Granger Texas.
 The soils are becoming alive again thanks to compost tea and animal grazing.
 The diversity of wildlife expands every season and we now have ring tailed cats visiting.

 Our goal is to offer local orchard fruits and local lamb just as Grandpa and Grandma had.
 You can contact us at email@example.com.

 South Texas is known for its warm weather, fertile growing conditions and close-knit families.
 Growing up in Corpus Christi and weekends on the family farm in Alice, Jennifer experienced all those things first hand.
 We recently unearthed 8mm video of her older brother, no more than two years old at the time, getting a ride on the family tractor perched happily on dad’s lap.
 While we have no such incriminating video of Jennifer we know for a fact she also got dirty chasing the farm’s chickens, turkeys and her own fluffy rabbits.
 [Photo By: Brianne Corn]

 Jennifer’s passion for hands-on biology work drew her back to her roots – farming and ranching.
-The fields we drove by daily just a few years ago no longer grow food for locals – they house new subdivisions and strip malls.
-Cities full of environmentally conscious people are no longer taught self-sustaining practices such as gardening, canning and edible landscaping which can save money, time, and improve your health.
 Through Bohemian Bounty Jennifer hopes to share her family’s teachings, traditions and her education with Central Texans.

 James Buratti – Owner